CrowdShelf/server/APIv2.md

 ## Data model

 The objects you can retrieve from the API are separated into three classes: `Book`, `Crowd`, and `User`.
-When retrieving an object, you can specify if you want one containing references to other objects or one containing nested objects.
+When retrieving an object, you can specify if you want one containing references (`a flat object`) to other objects or one containing nested objects.

 ##### `Book` object with references: